Who's eligible: Employees with Full, Mid-Level and Core benefits

 How the Plans Work

-- You must enroll annually, usually during Open Enrollment, to participate.
+- You must enroll annually, usually during a period of eligibility or during Open Enrollment, to participate.

 - You specify an amount to be taken from your paycheck each month and deposited in your Health FSA and/or your Dependent Care FSA.